 Phone solicitations may not be made to phone numbers that are included in federal, state, or the Firm's do not call list.
-Because fines may be substantialInvestment Planners, Inc.
+Because fines may be substantial for each call that violates a restriction, it is important to comply with these requirements.